aionnetwork/aion/README.md

 Now you are ready to start the kernel.

 **Optional:** Your kernel will have access to the seed nodes by default.
 Do not remove these nodes from the configuration.
-To include additional peers (e.g. friends that are also connected to the network), update the `config.xml` by adding nodes using the IP and port of the computers you wish to connect to:
+To include additional peers (e.g. friends that are also connected to the network), update the `config.xml` by adding nodes using the **permanent peer id** (generated as shown above), IP and port of the computers you wish to connect to:

 ```
 <net>